 The program’s educational curriculum reflects a commitment to the interdisciplinary, team-based approach.
 In addition to close collaboration in the clinics and operating room, faculty, fellows, residents, and other pelvic floor health care providers meet weekly for academic conferences that follow a longitudinal didactic curriculum in FPMRS and incorporate case-based learning, journal club, scientific writing, and research works-in-progress.

-To develop their own teaching skills, the fellows participate in resident core lecture program in FPMRS both within the departments of OB/Gyn and Urology.
+To develop their own teaching skills, the fellows participate in resident core lecture program in FPMRS within the departments of OB/Gyn and Urology.
 Fellows also serve as teachers during simulation and skills labs.
 These programs are offered throughout the academic year.

 Community and Global Health